aavishay/right-sizer/README.md

 | `RESIZE_INTERVAL` | `30s` | How often to check and resize resources |
 | `LOG_LEVEL` | `info` | Logging verbosity: `debug`, `info`, `warn`, `error` |

+**Note**: These environment variables can also be configured via the `RightSizerConfig` CRD for more flexible management.

 ### Enhanced Features

 | Environment Variable | Default | Description |